ibexa/documentation-developer/docs/ibexa_products/headless.md

 or if you're simply not ready yet to sell online,
 [[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep earlier customers interested and gather new ones.
-A feed to a phone app allowing to consult instruction manuals with mobility while using your products.
 It can be a structuring first step to test customer's adoption of your website, before increasing user experience with [[= product_name_exp =]], and finally becoming an online store with [[= product_name_com =]].